Bob Hope: Artistry and legacy

-Awards and honors
+Acting credits and accolades

 Hope was awarded more than 2,000 honors and awards, including 54 honorary university doctorates.
 In 1963 President John F. Kennedy awarded him the Congressional Gold Medal for service to his country.
 President Lyndon Johnson bestowed the Presidential Medal of Freedom in 1969 for his service to the armed forces through the USO.
 In 1982 he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an honor given annually by Jefferson Awards.
 He was presented with the National Medal of Arts in 1995 and received the Ronald Reagan Freedom Award in 1997.
 On June 10, 1980, he became the 64th—and only civilian—recipient of the United States Air Force Order of the Sword which recognizes individuals who have made significant contributions to the enlisted corps.

 Several buildings and facilities were renamed for Hope, including the historic Fox Theater in downtown Stockton, California, and the Bob Hope Airport in Burbank, California.
 There is a Bob Hope Gallery at the Library of Congress.
 In memory of his mother, Avis Townes Hope, Bob and Dolores Hope gave the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., a chapel called the Chapel of Our Lady of Hope.
 USNS Bob Hope (T-AKR-300) of the U.S. Military Sealift Command was named for the performer in 1997.
 It is one of very few U.S. naval ships that were named after living people.
 The Air Force named a C-17 Globemaster III transport aircraft the Spirit of Bob Hope.

 In 1965, he was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.

 In 1978, Hope was invited to dot the "i" in the Ohio State University Marching Band's "Script Ohio" formation, an honor only given to non-band members on 14 occasions from 1936 through 2016.
-The New York Times, 5–8–79, p.
-C 7, stated that Woody Allen wrote and narrated a documentary honoring him, My Favorite Comedian, shown at Lincoln Center.
+Woody Allen wrote and narrated a documentary honoring him, My Favorite Comedian, shown at Lincoln Center.
 In Hope's hometown of Cleveland, the refurbished Lorain-Carnegie Bridge was renamed the Hope Memorial Bridge in 1983, though differing claims have been made as to whether the bridge honors Hope himself, his entire family, or his stonemason father who helped in the bridge's construction.
 Also, East 14th Street near Playhouse Square in Cleveland's theater district was renamed Memory Lane-Bob Hope Way in 2003 in honor of the entertainer's 100th birthday.

 In 1992, Hope was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor the football coach's legacy, and is awarded annually to an individual who exemplifies his spirit.
 He was also inducted into Omicron Delta Kappa, the National Leadership Honor Society, in 1992 at Ferris State University.
 On May 28, 2003, President George W. Bush established the Bob Hope American Patriot Award.